To successfully navigate a meal in Portugal, you’ll need to understand the country’s eating culture and habits.

 When you’re ready to leave, ask for the check with a conta por favor.
 In a busy, loud restaurant, getting yourself heard might be hard.
 In those situations, signal the waiter and pretend you’re holding a pen and writing in the air.
 They will immediately understand you want the check.

-At less formal restaurants, like tascas, the waiter will use your table’s paper towel to sum up what you had to eat and drink quickly.
-VAT (or IVA in Portugal) is already included.
+At less formal restaurants, like tascas, the waiter will use your table’s paper tablecloth to sum up what you had to eat and drink quickly.
+Tax (IVA in Portugal) is already included.

 Insider’s tip: Tipping is not mandatory but if the service was exceptional you can choose to do so.
 Leaving up to €4 in change is acceptable as a tip.